Frequently asked questions

 Is the Family Care Authority an independent government body?

-His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE, in his capacity as Ruler of Abu Dhabi, issued a law establishing the Family Care Authority (FCA).
-FCA is an independent authority with full legal autonomy.
+The late Sheikh Khalifa bin Zayed Al Nahyan issued a law establishing the Family Care Authority (FCA) as an independent entity with full legal autonomy.
 It Is an affiliate of under the Department of Community Development (DCD) and is tasked with advancing the quality of life for families in Abu Dhabi.